CharlieInRain/docs-site/docs/smart-chain/guides/panama.md

 <img src="https://lh5.googleusercontent.com/Xvf1xHeDvYmvJBdeXLBMjPOsREWkI-ocYnpVoKqWl9c5IqbHCZUvwlaX4QDj07ENoXswFrEFEAU8R8GMz1W2CzC6p4RPAYSc7sZRH-f70cykdVmaTLfhzkAdbr8swhbGLHlSxfuW" alt="img" style="zoom:33%;" />

 ## In Conclusion
-Recently, Binance.com [announced](https://www.binance.com/en/support/articles/daca7c991d5f4c45a4d1083f70912515) [Project Token Canal](https://www.binance.org/en/blog/binance-presents-project-token-canal-2/), which is a new initiative, similar to many existing ‘wrapped coins’ in the crypto community.
-As the largest crypto token vault and exchange, Binance.com will issue and bind more token assets on Binance Chain and Binance Smart Chain, and guarantee the conversion from and to the original tokens with credibility and infrastructure.
+Recently, Binance.com [announced](https://www.binance.com/en/support/articles/daca7c991d5f4c45a4d1083f70912515) [Project Token Canal](https://www.bnbchain.world/en/blog/binance-presents-project-token-canal-2/), which is a new initiative, similar to many existing ‘wrapped coins’ in the crypto community.
+As the largest crypto token vault and exchange, Binance.com will issue and bind more token assets on BNB Beacon Chain and BNB Smart Chain, and guarantee the conversion from and to the original tokens with credibility and infrastructure.

-[Project Token Canal](https://www.binance.org/en/blog/binance-presents-project-token-canal-2/) is a great option for users of Binance.com, while Binance Bridge is the powerful alternative for non-Binance.com users and more.
-These two channels will work together to provide more liquidity to Binance Chain ecosystem.
+[Project Token Canal](https://www.bnbchain.world/en/blog/binance-presents-project-token-canal-2/) is a great option for users of Binance.com, while Binance Bridge is the powerful alternative for non-Binance.com users and more.
+These two channels will work together to provide more liquidity to BNB Beacon Chain ecosystem.
 Peg-out feature will be available soon.

 ### Reminder